 This was on plain display October 1st, the date of the Al Smith Dinner, a huge social event for New York's movers and shakers.
 Smith was a Progressive-Era governor of New York State, and the Democrats' candidate for President against Herber Hoover in 1928.
 He was the first Catholic in the political major leagues.
 Every year there's this dinner in his honor, and if you want the Catholic vote in New York you darn well better be there.

 So Wednesday, October 1st, the Al Smith dinner, and all the notables were there.
 However, the other Al, Al Sharpton, chose that same Wednesday night to throw his own 60th birthday party.
 That's somewhat suspicious in itself, as October 1st isn't actually Sharpton's birthday.
 However, he's such a big player that the politicians all had to split their evening, slipping out from the Al Smith dinner to attend the Al Sharpton one.

-It's a far and sad cry from the days of Rudy Giuliani, who banned Sharpton from City Hall, and on one occasion canceled a meeting when he saw Sharpton among the attendees.
 Michael Bloomberg took a kinder'n'gentler approach, just paying Sharpton off to keep the lid on race protests and not make a fuss about any of Bloomberg's pet projects.
 Paying Sharpton off was not a problem for Bloomberg, a multi-billionaire.
-It sure wasn't a problem for the Reverend Sharpton [ker-ching!]
+It sure wasn't a problem for the Rev'm Sharpton [ker-ching!]

 Now Sharpton's running the city, and people who enjoy his favor, like Rachel Noerdlinger, are untouchable.